kedare/librecli/README.md

 # LibreCLI

-LibreCLI is a small CLI tool that allows you to interact with LireNMS.
+LibreCLI is a small CLI tool that allows you to interact with LibreNMS.

 You need to specify the following environment variables to be able to use it: